BrennanSchaffner/chalk_daily/README.md

 Connect to the internet.
 You need a google account.

+## Just Once
 in terminal:
 *make sure you are in home/pi with 'pwd'
 *sh ./chalk_daily/setup.sh
-* At one point, you will be asked to enable the google sheets api and sign into google.
+* At one point, you may be asked to enable the google sheets api and sign into google.
 ** follow the steps (press Next, select 'Desktop app' and Create) ** Download client configuration.
 Then move credentials.json from downloads into /home/pi/ using the file explorer
-	(If you put it in the git repository, it may get overwritten upon updates)
+	(If you put it in the git repository, it may get overwritten upon updates) (If your credentials change for some reason, (maybe you switched google accounts) then delete your old credentials.json and rerun setup.sh)
+** Close the window to continue setup